 Who can get TK health insurance in Germany?

 Health insurance in Germany is mandatory.
 Most people in Germany can sign up to get TK health insurance.
 The question is whether you qualify for public health insurance.
 Anyone earning less than 64.350 euros in 2021 must be insured publicly.
 Anyone making more than that can opt to be privately insured or choose voluntary public health insurance – which is also possible with TK.
 There are some cases in which you do not qualify, so that private health insurance is your only option.

 Related Guide: Private vs Public Health Insurance In Germany

 In case, you are still on the job hunt, neither public nor private health insurance might accept you.
 That is when expat health insurance is your best option.
-It is temporary health insurance for expats until they find a job and can switch to full-time health insurance.
+It is temporary health insurance for expats until you find a job and can switch to full-time health insurance.

 The benefit of using the free services of Feather to sign up for health insurance is in the case that TK does not accept your application, they can also offer you expat health insurance and save you a lot of time and hassle.
 Best of all their services are 100% digital, in English, and easy to use.